HyperNebula/AnimeScraper/README.md

 # AnimeScraper
-Input a list of anime titles, and the program will find information on it if possible
+Input a list of anime titles, and the program will find information on it if possible.
+It searches the site myanimelist.net